John Scott Medal

-John Scott Award, created in 1816 as the John Scott Legacy Medal and Premium, is presented to men and women whose inventions improved the "comfort, welfare, and happiness of human kind" in a significant way.
+John Scott Award, created in 1816 as the John Scott Legacy Medal and Premium, is presented to people whose inventions are deemed to have improved the "comfort, welfare, and happiness of human kind" in a significant way.
 Since 1919 the Board of Directors of City Trusts of Philadelphia provide this award, recommended by an advisory committee.

 History

 In 1822 the first awards were given to thirteen people by the Philadelphia Society for Promoting Agriculture entrusted by the "Corporation of the city of Philadelphia".

 The druggist John Scott of Edinburgh organized a $4,000 fund which, after his death in 1815 was administered by a merchant until the first award, a copper medal and "an amount not to exceed twenty dollars", was given in 1822.
 (At the time, $20 could buy one ox or a 12-volume encyclopedia.)
 Several hundred recipients have since been selected by the City Council of Philadelphia, which decides from the annual list of nominees made by the Franklin Institute.